 Your partner (or spouse – being married is irrelevant) doesn’t have to contribute money to your IPA, but they do have to make reasonable contributions to household costs, which will reduce the expenses that you have to pay.

 The OR can’t generally have any effect on what you earn – if you want to walk out of your well-paid job and be a student for three years that is your choice.
-(The only exception here is that if you are able to draw your pension, you can’t decide not to in order to reduce your IPA.
-This is a complicated area and if it affects your decision to go bankrupt, you should get advice on this.)
+(The only exception here is pensions.
+This is a complicated area and if what happens to your pension affects your decision to go bankrupt, you should get advice on this.)

 When will I be discharged?